XZHU1216/California-House-Price-Prediction/README.md

 # California-House-Price-Prediction

-This project aims to predict housing prices in California using the California Housing Dataset "housing.csv".
+This project aims to predict housing prices in California using the California Housing Dataset "_housing.csv_".
 The analysis includes data preprocessing, feature engineering, model training, evaluation, and error analysis to build a robust predictive model.
-You can find more details and the program code in "California Housing Prices.ipynb".
+You can find more details and the program code in "_California Housing Prices.ipynb_".

 The dataset contains 20640 entries and 10 variables following.